towshif/home.towshif.com/content/post/Deploy-DotNetCore-SelfContained-App-without-installing-runtime-on-ubuntu-Part2.md

 $ sudo apt-get install libunwind8
 ```

 You should be good to go.
-Part 2 might have some repeated content, part of this is because Part 2 is an advanced version (superset) of Part 1 which only covers publishhing with Visual Studio 2015.
+This post might have some repeated content as Part1.
+One of the reason is because Part 2 is an advanced version (superset) of Part 1 which only covers publishhing with Visual Studio 2015.